arober19/Cancellation-Page-A-B-Testing-Analysis/README.md

 Since our p-value of 0.000 is well under our a = 0.05 we may reject the null hypothesis and this means that the test group performed better than the control group.
 Therefore yes, users that must call in to cancel are more likely to generate at least 1 additional rebill.

-### Question 3:Is a user that must call-in to cancel more likely to generate more revenues?
+### Question 3: Is a user that must call-in to cancel more likely to generate more revenues?

 Looking at the revenue in an equivalent manner, this time the transaction data was grouped together by sample id however this time a summation of the transaction amounts were taken.
 After this it was merge into the sample data table.
 The revenue per user rate was calculated as well as the std deviation and std error: